drips-network/docs/docs/introduction.md

 <Figure caption="Projects on Drips are fundable representations of GitHub repositories that automatically split income to their maintainers and dependencies." src="/img/introduction/project.png" />

-Similarly to Drip Lists, each project can configure up to 200 _splits receivers_, and any funds coming in to the project (from Drip Lists or other projects) are automatically distributed accordingly once a week.
+Similarly to Drip Lists, each project can configure up to 200 _splits receivers_, and any funds coming in to the project (from Drip Lists or other projects) are automatically distributed accordingly once a month.
 The _splits_ of a project include both _maintainers_, which are Ethereum addresses that should directly receive a specific portion of earnings, and _dependencies_, which are _other projects_ that the particular project depends on.

 :::info